phonowiz/vulkan-demos/README.md

 - HDR!
 My mac does not support any of the more advanced color spaces out there, for now I will have to live with good old sRGB.
 - Clouds
 - Implement animations by importing them wtih ASSIMP
+- Voxel Cone tracing implementation only covers a very small area of the world, it would be cool to see it cover a bigger area.
+An attempt on how to do this can be found here: https://www.gamasutra.com/view/news/286023/Graphics_Deep_Dive_Cascaded_voxel_cone_tracing_in_The_Tomorrow_Children.php.
+Voxel cone tracing in the end is a really expensive algorithm, and although the effects are cool, it has its drawbacks that probably hasn't allowed it to be come more popular in the game industry.
+I wouldn't choose it unless I had very simple scenes to illuminate ( like my demos).
 - And the list goes on...